tpolito/portfolio/src/content/blog/diving-into-svelte.md

 ---
-layout: ../../layouts/PostLayout.astro
+draft: false
-title: 'Diving Into Svelte'
+createdAt: 2021-06-19
-author: 'Tyler Polito'
+updatedAt: 2021-06-19
-date: '19 Jun 2021'
+title: Diving Into Svelte
-updated: '19 Jun 2021'
+category: personal
-tag: 'tech'
+tag:
 ---

 For those who don't know, I am currently working as a Frontend Engineer and I'm always keeping my eyes out for new technologies.
 Svelte has been on my radar for a while, but I haven't had the time to dive in and take a look.
 So I thought I'd document my process of learning about Svelte in comparison to (mostly) React.
 Which is the library I use day-to-day at work, and the one that most of my projects run on.